• Skip to primary navigation

 Claire

-This coffee chia pudding is packed with flavour, and healthy ingredients too.
-An easy to make breakfast or snack that tastes like dessert!
+This coffee chia seed pudding is packed with flavor, and healthy ingredients too.
+An easy to make healthy breakfast or snack that tastes like dessert!

 5 from 2 votes